Kariuki-James/Kariuki-James/README.md

 I am a Software engineer, open to collaborating on development projects.

-I am enrolled in the African Leadership X (ALX) software engineering program, crafted by Holberton School and sponsored by ALX Africa in partnership with the Mastercard Foundation.
-I am honing my software development skills and expanding my knowledge of modern development technologies.
+I am a proud Alumni of the African Leadership X (ALX) software engineering program, crafted by Holberton School and sponsored by ALX Africa in partnership with the Mastercard Foundation.
+The program has been a key pillar in my tech journey and expanding my knowledge of modern development technologies.
+#DoHardThings

 <br><br>